The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-data-driven-ui/8-interactive-data-driven-project.md

 2. One person in your group should run `npm create vite@latest` to create the project starter code
    - Remove any unnecessary code provided by Vite, but keep the `index.html`, `styles.css`, and `main.js` files.
    - Create additional module files such as `src/dom-helpers.js` and `src/fetch-helpers.js`.
 3. Make a new repository owned by your GitHub organization.
-It should have NOTHING in it.
-The name should be `mod-4-project` (you can change it later)
+   - It should have NOTHING in it.
+   - The name should be `mod-4-project` (you can change it later).
+   - Make sure it is **public**.

 4. It will then provide instructions to turn your existing Vite project into a repo and push to your newly created repo.
 It will tell you to run these commands: